 Arthro = Joint.

 Therefore, Joint Athro"itis" is inflammation of the joint rather than degeneration alone.
-Get informed on the literature of injury rehabilitation and return to function with a Registered Physiotherapist.
+Get informed on the literature of injury rehabilitation and return to function through physiotherapy with a Registered Physiotherapist.

 A condition where a finger gets stuck in a bent position due to tendon sheath inflammation or contractures.
 Symptoms include: finger locking, pain, stiffness, and snapping when straightening.
 Physiotherapy can improve mobility of the tendon, increase joint's range of motion, improve joint flexibility, return to function, and symptoms reduction may prevent the need for surgery.